-The Halloween International Film Festival is a destination horror event, held in historic Kill Devil Hills, on North Carolina's Outer Banks island, presented by Halloween Daily News.
+The Halloween International Film Festival is a destination horror event celebrating independent film and the most hallowed of seasons, held on the historic and haunted Outer Banks of North Carolina, at a legendary 91-year-old theater, presented by Halloween Daily News.

-The festival features three days of independent horror and Halloween-themed films from around the world, as well as networking opportunities and extensive media exposure.
+The festival features three days of independent horror and Halloween-themed films from around the world, as well as networking opportunities and extensive media exposure, all taking place as the kickoff event for the town of Manteo’s Halloween Island festivities, during which area restaurants, bars, and businesses transform into Halloween pop-ups for October.

 Special invitational Showcase Selections from previous years include 'Honeyspider', 'The Houses October Built 2' (which is set partly here on the Outer Banks), 'Candy Corn', and the world premieres of '10/31 Part II' and 'Sharp Candy'.